 This Fund is rated by Rayner Spencer Mills Research, for more information go to: rsmgroup.co.uk.

-The selected fund is rated by Defaqto, for more information go to: defaqto.com.
+This Fund is rated by Defaqto, for more information go to: defaqto.com.

-These Funds are rated by Dynamic Planner, for more information go to: dynamicplanner.com.
+This Fund is rated by Dynamic Planner, for more information go to: dynamicplanner.com.